evgeny-danilov/clean-code-training/README.md

 By extracting the functionality into private methods we get short and self-explained public methods.
 So, if developers or readers need more information about details, they could dive into the private section.

 Another benefit of private methods against just local methods is that private methods are more flexible in terms of making additional changes or further refactoring.
 However, keeping the right balance between local variables and private methods is important for readability.
-Sometimes Rubocop could advise us to apply this technique, but most of the time we rely on our intuition and try to look at the code as an external reader, who barely knows the functionality.
+Sometimes Rubocop could advise us to apply this technique, but most of the time we rely on our intuition and try to look at the code as an external reader, who barely knows the functionality (for more infomation, check out [The Local Variable Aversion Antipattern](https://www.soulcutter.com/articles/local-variable-aversion-antipattern.html))

-Keep in mind, this technique is more convenient (and sometimes even possible) only in case our class has input parameters, coming through the initializer and defining it as instance variables / getters (`attr_reader`).
+Keep in mind, extracting private methods is more convenient (and sometimes even possible) only in case our class has input parameters, coming through the initializer and defining it as instance variables / getters (`attr_reader`).

 Another tip would be to keep our private methods as "clean functions".
 It prevents possible side effects and improves the readability of the code.